 Can I File a Criminal Wrongful Death Claim?

 In many wrongful death cases, the person responsible for the death could be held accountable as a criminal.
-However, the state presses criminal cases because crime is an action against the state.
+However, the state presses charges in criminal cases because crime is an action against the state.
 As an individual, you will file a civil claim to seek the compensation you deserve.
-The state may pursue a case to punish the accused person for any crimes they committed.
+The state may pursue a case to punish the accused person for any crimes they committed in criminal court.

-You can, however, include some punitive damages in your claim.
-If the act that led to your loved one’s death was not technically a crime, you can still punish the responsible party in some manner according to the discretion of the court.
+You may be able to include some punitive damages in your claim.
+If the act that led to your loved one’s death was not technically a crime, you could still punish the responsible party in some manner according to the discretion of the court.

 Do I Need a Wrongful Death Lawyer to Pursue My Claim?